 Teammates First

-The exchanges reflect the level of integration Prialto assistants have with our clients.
-While all are remote and work from our offices in Asia or Central America, they become co-workers with clients' executive teams.
-Epic Cleantec supports two executives with Prialto Productivity Assistants.
+The exchanges demonstrate how well Prialto assistants integrate with our clients.
+Although all are remote and based in Asia or Central America, they become part of the clients' executive teams.
+Epic Cleantec has two executives supported by Prialto Productivity Assistants.

 "The Prialto assistants are part of our team," Rob Graham, Vice President of Enterprise Solutions at fintech company Ascendant, said.
 Ascendant ramped up to 12 Prialto assistants.
 "Gray, the assistant for my team, combines three reports for me to send to my COO every week," Rob said.
 "I was sick for one week and came back, and the report had been taken care of.
 I love the initiative."